Which of the following represents the correct electron configurat... | Channels for Pearson+

 Multiple Choice

-Which of the following represents the correct electron configuration for the valence electrons of indium (In)?
+Which of the following represents the correct electron configuration for helium (He)?

 A